planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Click OK when done.

 The output should be the same as before.
 The difference is that a Network Link is dynamic, which means that we can alter the stream and refresh the view without having to export a new KML file.
-We’ll put this to use in the next section.
+We'll put this to use in the next section.

 --------------------------------------------------